albinshajanc/albinshanjanc_portfolio/README.md

 I design circuits, write firmware, and deploy machine learning models on resource-constrained microcontrollers.
 My world lives close to the metal — between the oscilloscope trace and the inference output, between a schematic and a working prototype.

-Currently pursuing my **B.Tech at Vidya Academy of Science & Technology** under APJ Abdul Kalam Technological University, graduating **May 2026**.
+Completed my **B.Tech at Vidya Academy of Science & Technology** under APJ Abdul Kalam Technological University, graduating **May 2026**.

 ---